 Involvement and cooperation in investigations

-An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper, in conjunction with the publisher.
+An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper in conjunction with the publisher.
 Such measures will generally include contacting the author of the manuscript or paper and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, the publication of a correction, retraction, expression of concern, or other note, as may be relevant.
-Every reported act of unethical publishing behavior must be looked into, even if it is discovered years after publication.
+Every reported act of unethical publishing behavior must be looked into, even if discovered years after publication.

 Duties of Reviewer

 Journal of Ideas in Health encourages the reviewers to follow the guidelines based on existing Elsevier policies and COPE’ s Best Practice Guidelines for Journal Reviewers.

 Peer review is a critical evaluation process designed to maintain the quality of excellent scientific work.
 This process aims to give constructive feedback to authors so that their work becomes one of the highest possible academic standards.
 Peer reviews also assist the author in improving the paper and help the editors decide on the paper's suitability for publication in the journal.

 If any conflict of interest may prejudice the report, reviewers can either contact the editor's office directly or reject the review invitation.
 Conflicts of interest arise when professional judgment is affected by other interests, for example, a financial relationship, an intellectual belief, a personal relationship, or a competition.
 To maintain high credibility standards, we ask reviewers to be aware of potential conflicts of interest and inform us about them.